 - Unreliable water supply

-Don’t let us scare you though.
-This is a hike you will remember forever and talk about with family and friends for years.
+With the right planning and preparation, this is a hike you will remember and talk about forever.
 Follow our simple guide to take care of the hard part – planning logistics and lodging.
-So you can be on your way to enjoy this epic hike!
+So you can be on your way to enjoy this incredible experience!

 When to go?

-PLAN AHEAD!
-To get ideal lodging near both trailheads which is critical, plan at least six months ahead.
+PLAN AHEAD.
+Securing lodging near both trailheads is the most critical and difficult part.
+Supplies are limited, especially on the North Rim, so plan at least six months ahead.

 Which direction is better?